dafny-lang/dafny/docs/DafnyRef/Types.md

 Also, `<` is underspecified.
 With the above code, one can prove neither `z < x` nor `!(z < x)` and neither `z < y` nor `!(z < y)`.
 In each pair, though, one or the other is true, so `(z < x) || !(z < x)` is provable.

 ## 19.2.
-Co-inductive datatypes {#sec-co-inductive-datatypes}
+Co-inductive datatypes {#sec-coinductive-datatypes}

-Whereas Dafny insists that there is a way to construct every inductive datatype value from the ground up, Dafny also supports _co-inductive datatypes_, whose constructors are evaluated lazily, and hence the language allows infinite structures.
+Whereas Dafny insists that there is a way to construct every inductive datatype value from the ground up, Dafny also supports _coinductive datatypes_, whose constructors are evaluated lazily, and hence the language allows infinite structures.
-A co-inductive datatype is declared using the keyword `codatatype`; other than that, it is declared and used like an inductive datatype.
+A coinductive datatype is declared using the keyword `codatatype`; other than that, it is declared and used like an inductive datatype.